Some posts contain compensated links. Please read this disclaimer for more info.

 With 103 fun facts about Croatia, this list is just a drop in the ocean of how wonderful and interesting Croatia truly is.

 1. Let’s start with an important historical fact about Croatia.
-King Tomislav was Croatia’s first king, crowned in the year 925 A.D you’ll find his name all over the country
+King Tomislav was Croatia’s first king, crowned sometime before 925 A.D you’ll find his name all over the country

 2. Croatians settled on the Adriatic coast around the seventh century on the ruins of the Roman Empire.